ISISNeutronMuon/MDMC/doc/pages/developer/recipes.rst

 1. Change the docstrings for the `Control` class in `control.py` and the `AbstractSQw` class to list your function.
 2. open `MDMC/common/resolution_functions.py` and add your function.
-3. Open sqw.py, add your function to the list imported from `MDMC.common.resolution_functions`, then find the following block of code (around line 420 or so):
+3. Open sqw.py, add your function to the list imported from `MDMC.common.resolution_functions`, then find the following block of code:

 .. code-block:: python